Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ### Part 2: Foothold

 by submitting : `'order by 3--+`
-till it gives error, from error we can see that it uses mariadb or we can use:
+till it gives error, from error I can see that it uses mariadb.
+When I use nine column:

 <span style="color: red;">
 ad'union select null,null,null,null,null,null,null,null,null from dual--
 </span>

-when we query nine column it says successfully sent request code, so we should use nine column from now in our sql query. by submitting
+it says successfully sent request code, so I know that query is returning nine column.

+By submitting,

 <span style="color: red;">ad'||(SELECT '' FROM table)||'</span>